-Control Objective 3: Controls provide reasonable assurance that changes to existing plans and participant records are authorized and performed completely and accurately.
+Control Objective 3: Controls provide reasonable assurance that changes to existing plans and participant records are authorized.

-participant records are authorized and performed completely and accurately.
-Control Number Description of Controls Tests of Operating Effectiveness Results 3.1 Changes to participant investment allocations are communicated to BPAS and are then updated in the OmniDC system.
-Inspected participant investment request documentation and screenshots from OmniDC for a sample of participant investment election changes to determine if an investment election change request was submitted by the customer and the participant investment election was entered accurately into OmniDC.
+participant records are authorized.
+Control Number Description of Controls Tests of Operating Effectiveness Results 3.1 All plan amendments are signed by the client and maintained for confirmation.
+Plan documents and amendments are prepared by the Document Services Team Inspected participant investment request documentation and screenshots from OmniDC for a sample of participant investment election changes to determine if the investment election change request was submitted by the customer and the participant investment election was entered accurately into OmniDC.
 No exceptions noted.
 3.2 Transactions requested through the BPAS Voice Response Unit (VRU) and the BPAS web site can only be processed if a Participant Identification Number (PIN) is entered into the system.
 Inspected system configuration evidence to determine if a unique Participant Identification Number (PIN) is required to initiate transactions via the BPAS VRU system and the BPAS web site.
 No exceptions noted.
 3.3 Participant terminations are communicated when census data is received from plan sponsors and these participant termination requests are then processed within the OmniDC system.
 Inspected participant termination request documentation and screenshots from OmniDC for a sample of terminated participants to determine if a participant termination request was submitted by the customer and the participant's status in the OmniDC application was updated to reflect their termination.
 No exceptions noted.
 3.4 BPAS requires written authorization from the plan sponsor to terminate or close an account.
 Inspected written termination authorization documentation for a sample of plans that were terminated during the examination period to determine if there was written authorization to support plan terminations.
 No exceptions noted.